soulsourcefoundation/soulsourcefoundation.github.io/about/index.md

 <img class="bio" src="/assets/images/staff/thumb-isabella-cropped.jpg"/>

 Isabella is married with eight children.
 She is a retired school bursar and chairperson of Godjope Dispensary.
-She is the teasurer for the Karanda Self Help Goup, the Sanja Women Group, Godjope Women SACCO and Godjope Primary School.
+She is the treasurer for the Karanda Self Help Group, the Sanja Women Group, Godjope Women SACCO and Godjope Primary School.
 Isabella is a trained Table Bank Trainer and has a passion for women and vulnerable children.

 <hr class="clear"/>